Balkans Rail Adventure

 Day 4-Visit Plitvice National Park

-Today, we take a three-hour drive out of the city to the breathtaking Plitvice Lakes National Park.
-This UNESCO World Heritage site is renowned for its 16 interconnecting lakes, cascading waterfalls, and dense woodlands teeming with wildlife.
-While sightings of rare species like wild brown bears, wolves, lynx, and eagles are uncommon, you're more likely to spot lizards, butterflies, and a variety of birdlife.
-We'll explore the park by taking a couple of ferries and following its well-marked walking trails, many of which are wooden promenades.
-Around every corner, you'll encounter stunning waterfalls and captivating views that make this landscape truly magical.
-After enjoying some free time for an optional picnic lunch, we'll head back to Zagreb for the evening.
+Today, we'll spend the full day visiting Plitvice Lakes National Park - a UNESCO World Heritage Site renowned for its chain of turquoise lakes, cascading waterfalls, and lush woodlands teeming with wildlife.
+The drive takes around three hours from Zagreb.
+On arrival, we'll explore the park by boat and on foot, following well-marked walking trails, many of which are wooden boardwalks suspended just above the water.
+Around every corner, you'll encounter breathtaking waterfalls and unforgettable views that give the park its fairytale feel.
+The walk is expected to take around five to six hours, so we recommend wearing sturdy footwear.
+After some free time for an optional picnic lunch in the park, we'll return to Zagreb for the evening.
+Your hotel is well located with plenty of nearby restaurants to choose from for dinner tonight.
 This evening, we recommend stocking up on snacks and food in preparation for tomorrow's train journey.

 5